 There was an express visa facility which used to cost 1200Baht, but that was not available or has been discontinued.
 (Effective February 2018, Express Visa Service has started again at 2200THB)

 If you have check-in luggage, it’s time to get it after you cross immigration counter.
 I hope you listened to the air hostess as to which conveyor your luggage would come.
 And if you were sleeping like me there are help counters.
 Just tell them your flight no. They will tell you on which number to go.

 If you have plans to go Bangkok you can utilize the Metro, Taxi or Bus services.
 All are available at the airport.
 I would recommend using the metro as I know you will be going to Sukhumvit road.
 You have to switch twice to reach, but even with heavy luggage, it’s easy to go.
 The back of the metro ticket will also have the map of the stations, which the train will be covering.
 When you get down at any station use your common sense and read the signs.
 The signs are there to read- utilize them.
 As soon as you get downstairs, which you have to do in most scenarios, there is always a map in front of you, which is very easy to read.
 It will also tell you which exit to take.

 If you are heading to Pattaya directly, you can use a taxi or my favorite: the bus service.
 If you are going by taxi, make sure the price is inclusive of tolls.
-You can also get pre-paid taxi, but usually, it is expensive.
+You can also get a pre-paid taxi, but usually, it is expensive.
 You will get a direct bus service to Pattaya from Suvarnabhumi airport.
-It will cost you flat 150-250Baht.
-You can get the bus on level 1 gate no.8.
-There are two service providers 389 and Bell Travel.
-The first bus goes at seven in the morning by 389 and Bell travel first bus goes at eight in the morning.
-After that buses go every half hour.
+The bus is the cheapest form of transportation to reach Pattaya from Bangkok.
+The buses are air-conditioned and are very comfortable.
+You can get the bus from level 1 gate 8 at the arrival hall.